Reading

 Background

-founder members of the Southern League in 1894.
-A year later Reading FC
+The club competed in the FA Cup from 1878 onwards and became founder members of the Southern League in 1894.
+A year later Reading FC turned professional.

 Reading's career in the Southern League was undistinguished but they did win the Second Division in 1911 and held on to their place until the outbreak of the First World War.
-As a result, Reading were one of the clubs chosen en bloc to form the new third Division in 1920.
-In 1926 the club won the Third Division (South) championship and took their place in Division Two.
+As a result, Reading were one of the clubs chosen en bloc to form the new Third Division of the Football League in 1920.
+In 1926 the team won the Third Division (South) championship and took their place in Division Two.
 The following season they reached the FA Cup semi-final, losing to Cardiff City who went on to win the competition.
-Reading's glory was, however, shortlived and in 1931 the club was relegated.
+Reading's glory was, however, short lived and in 1931 they were relegated.

 In 1969 manager Jack Mansell ordered a return to the traditional blue and white hoops but in 1971, the club's centenary season, the "Royals" were relegated to Division Four.
-In 1976 they won promotion only to drop back again the following seasons.
+In 1976 they won promotion only to drop reading fc crest 1981back again the following seasons.
 In 1979, Reading won the Fourth Division championship for the first time.

-Once again the club's success was shortlived and after two seasons Reading were relegated once again.
-In 1990, the club was bought by John Madejski who set about revitalising the club and injecting a sense of ambition.
-The hooped shirts were restored in 1992, partly due to pressure from supporters and in 1994 the "Biscuitmen" (a rather whimsical reference to one of the town's traditional industries) won promotion to Nationwide Division One (formerly Division Two) and then a place in the play-offs in 1995 after finishing in second place.
-Because of the reduction in the size of the Premier League, only two promotion places were available: in any other season Reading would have won automatic promotion to the top flight.
+Once again the club's success was short lived and after two seasons Reading were relegated.
+In 1990, the club was bought by John Madejski who injected a new sense of ambition.
+The hooped shirts were restored in 1992, partly due to pressure from supporters and in 1994 the "Biscuit Men" (a rather whimsical reference to one of the town's traditional industries) won promotion to Nationwide Division One (formerly Division Two) and then a place in the play-offs in 1995 after finishing in second place.
+Because of reading fc crest 1996the reduction in the size of the Premier League, only two promotion places were available: in any other season Reading would have won automatic promotion to the top flight.

 Sources